EOSIO/Documentation/TechnicalWhitePaper.md

 # Conclusion

 The EOS.IO software is designed from experience with proven concepts and best practices, and represents fundamental advancements in blockchain technology.
-The software is part of a holistic blueprint for a globally scalable blockchain society in which decentralised applications can be easily deployed and governed.
+The software is part of a holistic blueprint for a globally scalable blockchain society in which decentralized applications can be easily deployed and governed.